RayDeeUx/ErysEdits/README.md

 - [Alphalaneous](https://gdbrowser.com/u/1139015) and [dankmeme](https://gdbrowser.com/u/9735891), for supplemental CMake/C++ expertise
 - [SpaghettDev](https://gdbrowser.com/u/7670168) and [Prevter](https://gdbrowser.com/u/7696536), for finding memory address bindings that fully fleshed out some features (`0x305630` for `SecretLayer2::create()`;  `0x276180` and `0x276170`, for `LikeItemLayer::onDislike()` and `LikeItemLayer::onLike()` respectively)
 - [Cooper](https://gdbrowser.com/u/21207551), for allowing me to reuse code for custom setting headers
+- [ItzKiba](https://gdbrowser.com/u/4569963) for allowing me to reuse their chroma code from FormattedPlatformerTime
 - [CatXus](https://gdbrowser.com/u/14467409), for extensively testing this mod on Android, and for helping me sing "You Are a Pirate" from LazyTown ;)
 - [Aktimoose](https://gdbrowser.com/u/925143) for the occasional reality check